weeyou90/rest-api-development/README.md

 Sanitization of inputs should be implemented so that user cannot conduct injection attacks such as SQL-Injection and XSS.
 For example, without sanitisation, user can write a simple script in a public entry

 Password protection considerations such as limiting the number of login attempts, password checkers to check for weak passwords.

+Enforcing same origin policy to prevent

+Looked into the possibility of using prepared statements to prevent SQL injection by only allowing specified queries to run.

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?